ra-ver/faker/ReadMe.md

 ## Introduction

-This program uses npm package: [json-schema-faker](https://www.npmjs.com/package/json-schema-faker)
+This program uses npm package: [json-schema-faker](https://www.npmjs.com/package/json-schema-faker) to generate fake json data

 * All schemas are stored in [schemas folder](schemas)
 * Samples objects that are used to generate schemas are stored in [sample-objects](sample-objects)